keenlabs/KeenClient-PHP/README.md

 ]);
 ```

+For more options see [Guzzle Client documentation](http://docs.guzzlephp.org/en/stable/quickstart.html#creating-a-client)
+Please notice that _all other options passed to the constructor are used as default request options with every request created by the client_.

 #### Configuration can be updated to reuse the same Client:
 You can reconfigure the Keen IO Client configuration options through available getters and setters.
 You can get and set the following options:
 `projectId`, `readKey`, `writeKey`, `masterKey`, & `version`.